Maximum penalized likelihood estimation in semiparametric capture-recapture models: Introduction

 The feasibility and the relevance of the presented techniques are demonstrated in two real data applications.
 The first corresponds to the case of environmental covariates, investigating the relationship between survival probabilities of grey herons (\textit{Ardea Cinerea}) and winter weather condition.
 In the UK, the grey heron has been extensively monitored by the British Trust of Ornithology (BTO), in particular since it represents an important indicator species due to its status as a top predator in freshwater ecosystems \citep{mar04}.
 The second application corresponds to the more challenging case of individual-specific and time-varying covariates, looking at how individual body mass affects the survival probability of Soay sheep ({\it Ovis Aries}).
-These sheep have been the subject in numerous studies on population dynamics, due to their isolated nature with no natural predators and the ease with which individuals can be marked and recaptured.
-In each of the two applications, the nonparametric modeling leads to new insights into the population dynamics of the corresponding species, highlighting the constraints of parametric counterparts.
+These sheep have been the subject of numerous studies on population dynamics, due to their isolated nature with no natural predators and the ease with which individuals can be marked and recaptured.

-The remainder of the paper is organized as follows.
-In Section \ref{model}, we introduce the notation, recall the likelihoods of CJS models for the different types of covariates, and describe the spline-based semiparametric modeling approach.
-In Section 3, we provide details on the inferential framework, including uncertainty quantification and the strategy for choosing the smoothing parameter(s).
+In Section \ref{model}, we introduce the notation and describe the likelihoods of CJS models, in particular for the different types of covariates, before describing the spline-based semiparametric modeling approach.
+In Section \ref{infer}, we provide details on the inferential framework, including uncertainty quantification and the strategies for choosing the smoothing parameter(s).
 In Section \ref{simul}, we conduct a simulation study to investigate the performance of the method in the most challenging case with individual-specific and time-varying covariates.
 Finally, in Section \ref{appl}, we apply the approach to the two different sets of real data.